-TJPA advised the FTA and PMOC that the PMCM consultant joining the TJPA Project Team on July 1, 2024 will be assigned to draft the updates to the PMP and associated Sub-Plans as discussed in this section.
-TJPA is developing the FTA/PMOC PMP comment and FFGA requirements tracking spreadsheet that will include all of the PMOC OP review comments from the 2023 Readiness to Enter Engineering reviews.
+The PMCM consultant that joined the TJPA Project Team in July 2024 will be preparing the draft updates to the PMP and associated Sub-Plans as discussed in this section.
+TJPA continues working on the FTA/PMOC PMP comment and FFGA requirements tracking spreadsheet that will include all of the PMOC OP review comments from the 2023 Readiness to Enter Engineering reviews.